Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 2. Unreliable Banking & Internet

-In markets where bank transfers can be delayed and card payments fail mid-transaction, COD feels more dependable.
+In markets where bank transfers can be delayed and card payments fail mid-transaction, Cash feels more dependable.

 Even in big cities, poor networks can stop a payment from going through, but cash works anywhere.